 Fomo’s self-proclaimed focus is therefore “honest entrepreneurs” - individuals growing long-term businesses built on trust.
 Principles he’s also keen to bake into his growing portfolio of investments and courses.

 Read Ryan’s full story in his interview with Surges.

 An ‘honest’ tool demands honest assessment.
 If you haven’t noticed, Fomo is installed on Surges.
 We’re happy customers as it goes, using Fomo to help our readers discover interviews and reviews that might otherwise get lost on the site, nudge them in the direction of the newsletter sign-up, and celebrate out loud when a new tool is signed-up to.
-To do so, we’ve relied on integrations with MailChimp, XXX and XXX, plus some additional rules.
+To do so, we’ve relied on an integration with MailChimp, a line of code, plus some additional rules.
 We’ve incorporated all of that firsthand experience into this review.

 For added context, we also interviewed the maker behind Fomo, Ryan Kulp.

 Copy and paste a single line of code onto your site and rudimental events should start queuing within Fomo in seconds.
 You’re good to go.
 However, Fomo’s inspection tool is also on hand to confirm setup and troubleshoot if need be.

 What next?
 Well you’ll want your notifications to have meaning.
 The real magic happens in the integrations library, offering one-click integration to 100+ apps.
 User generated content can originate from Google Analytics, Shopify, Striple, WordPress, Squarespace, Wix, Magento, WooCommerce, Eventbrite, HubSpot, Trustpilot, Zapier and lots more.
 Trigger fomo anytime a user interacts with those apps.